-You should see a splash screen, then the Web Server Logon screen as shown in Figure 19-1 on page 291:
+You should see a splash screen, then the Web Server Logon screen as shown in Figure 19-1 on page 318:

-🕲 Web Server Logon - Mozilla Firefox: IBM Edition
+🥹 Web Server Logon - Mozilla Firefox: IBM Edition

 Ele Edit View History Bookmarks Tools Help

-C X 🟠 http://9.60.18.249/03A2FB78/6161/LOGON/900 🏠 - A- 🔎
+C X 🟠 🗋 http://9.60.18.249/03A2FB78/6161/LOGON/900 $\mathbf{p}$

-🗋 Web Server Logon 🔅 -
+Web Server Logon -

 Remote Performance Monitoring Session Setup

 IBM Performance Toolkit for VM

-You are connected to the data retrieval interface of the Performance Toolkit for VM on Data retrieval authorization is based on your VM user identification on that system.
-Ple userid and password system POKSND61 . ase enter your
+You are connected to the data retrieval interface of the Performance Toolkit for VM on system POKSND Data retrieval authorization is based on your VM user identification on that system.
+Please enter your userid and password ð1.

-VM UserID: maint Password : •••••• Subrit
+VM UserID: maint Password : •••••• Submit

 Desired screen layout:

 Max.
 Data Lines: 32 💌 Line length: 132 💌

 Up to 12 kB of data can be retrieved per selection, including all control information.
-Ou truncated if space is not sufficient for all lines. tput may be
+Output may be truncated if space is not sufficient for all lines.

 Done